 Learn more about organic gardening and non-toxic landscaping with my Organic Gardening Made Easy masterclass.

 Get ready to say goodbye to those pesky red ants and wasps!
 These natural ingredients are probably already in your cabinet and essential oil collection!

 - 3 oz liquid Castile soap or homemade liquid dish soap

 - 1.5 ounce citrus essential oils (orange and lemon work great)

 - 3 gallon bucket

-- Mix soap and EOs in bucket and pour in water.
+- Mix all the ingredients (soap, EOs, etc.) in a bucket and pour in water.

 - Pour entire contents to saturate ground where you see the ants or where the wasp hive is.